top of page

 Click...
 FILE > EXPORT

 The .mid drum chart will be export to a new .chart file, rename the newly exported file to "notes.chart".
+You can now replace the .mid file with this newly convert .chart file, run the game and select it, you're done.
+See below for example images.

 Once the chart is loaded click